 Imagine a world where the vast steppe stretches unbroken as far as the eye can see.
 Envision a place where predators of staggering proportions compete with human hunters for food in a cold, dry, treeless expanse.
 Explore the mysteries of that world within the Yukon Beringia Interpretive Centre and watch Beringia come alive.

-This multimedia exposition features life-size exhibits of ice age animals, interactive computer kiosks and dioramas depicting the unique landscape, flora and fauna of Beringia.
-Highlights of the centre include a full-size cast of the largest woolly mammoth ever recovered in North America and a reconstruction of the 24,000-year-old Bluefish Cave archaeological site.
-New in July 2009 is the newly renovated Yukon Horse exhibit.
+This multimedia exposition features life-size exhibits of ice age animals, interactive exhibits and dioramas depicting the unique landscape, flora and fauna of Beringia.
+Highlights of the centre include a full-size cast of the largest woolly mammoth ever recovered in North America and a reconstruction of the Bluefish Caves archaeological site, one of the oldest archaeological sites in Yukon.
+The centre also features the Yukon Horse exhibit.
 This display contains the 26,000-year-old remains of the most complete and best preserved specimen of a mummified extinct large mammal ever found in Canada.

 Km.
 1,422 on the Alaska Highway